BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Canary Islands if I want perfect beach weather without the peak summer crowds?
+When is the absolute best time to visit the Canary Islands for perfect weather, and are there any hidden shoulder seasons worth considering?

 I'm planning to island-hop.
-What's the most efficient way to get between the islands, and are there any local tips for booking ferries?
+What's the most efficient and enjoyable way to get between the islands, and are there any local tips for booking ferries?

 How many days do you need in Canary Islands, Spain?